Conformal metrics with constant curvature one and finite conical singularities on compact Riemann surfaces: Introduction

 under $f$ of $g_{\rm st}$.
-Moreover, stimulated by Eremenko's paper \cite[(2)]{Er04}, we continue to observe in Lemma \ref{lem:Sch} that the Schwarzian $\{f,\,z\}$ of $f$ in a neighborhood $U_j$ of $p_j$ with the complex coordinate $z$ with $z(p_j)=0$ has the expression where $c_j=(1-\alpha_j^2)/2$, $d_j$ are constants and $\psi_j$ are holomorphic functions in $U_j$, dependent on the complex coordinate $z$.
-Since the value of $c_j$ is independent of the choice of the complex coordinate $z$, we say that $f$ has {\it regular singularity of weight} $c_j=(1-\alpha_j^2)/2$ at $p_j$.
+Moreover, stimulated by Umehara-Yamada \cite[(2.10)]{UY00} and Eremenko \cite[(2)]{Er04}, we show in Lemma \ref{lem:Sch} that the Schwarzian $\{f,\,z\}$ of $f$ in a neighborhood $U_j$ of $p_j$ with the complex coordinate $z$ with $z(p_j)=0$ has the expression where $c_j=(1-\alpha_j^2)/2$, $d_j$ are constants and $\psi_j$ are holomorphic functions in $U_j$, dependent on the complex coordinate $z$.
+Since the value of $c_j$ is independent of the choice of the complex coordinate $z$, we say that $f$ is {\it compatible with the divisor $D=\sum_j (\alpha_j-1)\,P_j$}.
 We now arrive at\\